drawingjourney/drawingjourney.github.io/_posts/2016-06-01-how-to-get-started-with-inking.md

 In the following series of posts I will show you how to get started with inking.
-I will also share some my best tips and the most embarrassing mistakes I’ve made while experimenting with the Black Art.
+I will also share some my best tips and the most embarrassing mistakes I’ve made while experimenting with the Black Arts.
 In this first post I'll review the tools you need to get started.

 ## Tools